 When you are dining at a restaurant buffet, never go back to the buffet for a refill with a dirty plate.
 Leave it for the waitperson to pick up and start afresh with a clean plate.

 Table Manners Tip #72 - Sugar, Cracker, or Cream Packets

 If sugar, crackers, cream, or other accompaniments to meals are served with paper wrappers or in plastic or cardboard containers, the wrappers should be crumpled up tightly and either tucked under the rim of your plate or placed on the edge of the saucer or butter plate.
-Don't put them in the ashtray if smokers are present, since their lighted cigarettes could easily set the paper on fire.

 If coffee or tea is placed on the table without first having been poured by the waiter, the person nearest the pot should offer to pour, filling his or her own cup last.